maoXyzt/Notes/docs/Domain-Knowledge/Applied Social Network Analysis in Python/Module 2 - Network Connectivity/Network Connectivity.md

 nx.shortest_path_length(G, 'A', 'H')
 ```

-### Finding the distance from node A to every other node.
+### Finding the distance from node A to every other node

 Breadth-First Search